 Room: 14'9" x 10'10"

 Window: W 70" x L 42", 5" deep

 Sewell is the newest dorm on campus with recently repainted, suite-style rooms.
-It features a quiet study room, there is a large activities room on the second floor with lounge furniture, plasma televisions, pool tables and a fully-equipped kitchen.
+It features a quiet study room and an activities room on the second floor, which contains lounge furniture, plasma television, pool tables and a fully-equipped kitchen.

 Window: W 38" x L 46", 6" deep

-Tyler Hall (women) and Woods East Hall (men) were completed in 2004.
-With only 48 students per building.
+Built in 2004, Tyler Hall (women) and Woods-East Hall (men) house 48 students per building.
 Living in these apartment-style rooms is reserved for students entering their senior year and is considered to be an honor and a privilege.
 Each apartment has four bedrooms, two bathrooms, a living room, an eat-in kitchen and a laundry closet.
 Both Tyler and Woods-East Hall have recently been completely repainted.